johnny353535/yoi/docs/_pages/elements/menu.md

 # Menu

-Use this element to create a simple menu.
-It is designed to include *up to three levels of sub menus* and features *optional pointers* on either the right or left side.
+<p class="intro">Use this element to create a simple menu.
+It is designed to include *up to three levels of sub menus* and features *optional pointers* on either the right or left side.</p>

 | Styles         | [menu.less]({{ pathToSourceFile }}assets/less/elements/menu.less) |
 | Base CSS-Class | `.menu`                                                           |